 Google is among the sites that insist on me speaking German or French - when I type "www.google.com" I wind up at "www.google.de", or "www.google.fr", respectively.
 This wouldn't bother me very much, if the search results were not customized as well, with German or French language results always coming first.
 But not only the ordering of the results is different.
 Google has separate databases on their different language-specific sub-sites.
 I may not even find some English-speaking results with the German or French Google.
 The only way to switch to the English default version is to click a small link at the bottom of the page, which then takes me to and keeps me at "google.com".
 Well, I can stay logged in, so Google will respect my language preference, but I don't really want them to know everything that I search for.

 It's similar with many blogs and communities.
-On some blogs I am greeted with "Willkommen".
+On some blogs I am greeted with "Willkommen" because of my IP.
 This is fine as long as the German version is correct.
 But when I visit a blog of some American guy, and it shows the content in English, but the standard links, navigation and even his bio in German, it becomes bizarre.
 Especially since "Education: High School" is routinely translated to "Schulbildung: Gymnasium".
 But a German Gymnasium is only remotely comparable to a US high school (the better analogy would be "Gesamtschule"), and it must not be confused with a gym!
 Again, I could try to find the little link that may allow me to change my standard location, but I don't want to do that every time I visit any website, much less would I want to register at any place I visit, just to set my language and location preferences.

 IMDb too recently exhibits a peculiar behavior.
 Depending on my IP, sometimes every bit of text, including the menus, is still in English, but the movie titles are in German.
 I can't find "Star Trek: First Contact" any longer, it is automatically converted to "Star Trek: Der erste Kontakt" for me!
 With a different IP I am welcomed to imdb.com in German, as it is customary elsewhere too, and I still find the English titles.